fostroll/junky/doc/README_UTILITIES.md

 ```python
 junky.add_mean_vector(vectors, axis=0, shift=0., scale=1.)
 ```
-Append **vectors** with a vector that has norm equals to the mean norm (possibly, scaled) of **vectors**.
+Appends **vectors** with a vector that has norm equals to the mean norm (possibly, scaled) of **vectors**.

 Params: